Video 145 people reportedly 'pricked' in syringe attack at music festival in France

 Top Stories

-Hero security guard speaks after thwarting attack on Michigan church20 minutes ago
+Hero security guard speaks after thwarting attack on Michigan churchJun 24, 2025

-‘Fighting for so long’ is biggest obstacle between Israel, Iran: Former CIA official1 hour ago

-Trump could become ‘greatest peacemaker’ of 21st century: Former Israeli diplomat1 hour ago
+What to know about the new Texas food dye lawJun 24, 2025

 Israel accuses Iran of violating new ceasefire, Iranian army deniesJun 24, 2025